EU–Morocco Fisheries Partnership Agreement: Legal opinions of the EU institutions

 The compatibility of the agreement with international law has been the object of two legal opinions prepared by the legal services of the European Parliament and of the Council of the European Union.
 The Parliament's opinion has been released (though partially), while the council's remains unpublished.

 According to the legal services of the European Parliament, the agreement does neither include nor exclude the waters of Western Sahara from its geographical scope, and it would thus be up to Morocco to comply with its international obligations.
 The European Community could eventually suspend the agreement, if Morocco was found disregarding the interests of the people of Western Sahara.
 Notwithstanding the positive legal opinion, a large minority in the European Parliament asked for the explicit exclusion of Western Sahara from the geographical scope of the agreement.
 Finally, the Parliament adopted the treaty, asking the council to strengthen the monitoring mechanisms.

-The written opinion of the legal services of the Council of the European Union, though not made public, reportedly arrives at the same conclusions as the one of the Parliament.
+The written opinion of the legal services of the Council of the European Union, though not made public, reportedly arrives at the same conclusions as the Parliament.
 In the council's vote, Sweden voted against and Finland abstained.
 No amendment requested by the Parliament was adopted.